lordsonvimal/bake-css/README.md

 Cook it yourselves.

 ## What?
 Bake is a guideline for css utilities.
-Combination of ACSS (Atomic CSS), layout + component library and inline styles.
+Combination of ACSS (Atomic CSS), ITCSS, layout + component library and inline styles.

 Ingredients for cooking maintainable, scalable, performant styles are provided by Bake.